 CERTIFICATE OF SPONSORSHIP Electric and Electronic Control System for HVAC Installer

-PROJECT INFORMATION (To be filled out by Installer - available from project specification):
+PROJECT INFORMATION (To be filled out by In staller - available from project specification):

 Project Name:

 Project Number:

 Project Address:

-INSTALLER INFORMATION (To be filled out by Installer):
+INSTALLER INFORMATION (To be filled out by / Installer):

 Installer Name:

 Installer Firm:

 Installer Address:

-I acknowledge and confirm the above listed Installer has received training and exhibit RedLINK/Commercial System skills and is qualified to install the automation control system as specified for Project identified above.
-Our company will stand behind the Installer meeting the legal specified performance requirements.
+System skills and is qualified to install the automa aller has received training and exhibit RedLINK/Commercial ation control system as specified for Project identified above. ting the legal specified performance requirements.

-Sponsoring Approved Honeywell Distributor Name:
+Sponsoring Approved Honeywell Distributor Nam 1e:

 Signature: Printed Signature:

 Date: